WeTransfer/wt-js-sdk/README.md

 ### Add items to a transfer

 Once a transfer has been created you can then add items (files or links) to it.
-If files are provided as items, they are not uploaded at this point, see next steps:
+If you are adding files to the transfer, the files are not uploaded at this point, but in the next step.

 ```javascript
 const files = await apiClient.transfer.addFiles(transfer, [{